dailytutorfor.you

 When you say "go", the subagent-driven-development skill activates:

-1. Spawn subagent for Task 1
+1. Spawn a subagent for Task 1

-3. If OK, proceed to Task 2
+3. If OK, continue to Task 2

-4. If issues, fix first
+4. If there is an issue, fix it first

 The agent can work 2+ hours autonomously without deviating from the plan!